plpxsk/gists/makefile-quick-start.md

 `Makefile` is a single file that can run all analysis code, or do other tasks.
 It is self-documenting, and helps in "reproducibility."

-You run this from command line.
+You run it from command line, as follows.

 # Hello, world!